Quasirandom Load Balancing

 where $(b_{i,d-1})_{i=0}^{d-1}$ are the poles of $\FF_{d-1,d}(z)$ as defined in \lemref{factor} and $K_d=\prod_{i=0}^{d-1}\frac{\rp_i} {1-b_{i,d-1}}$.
 By \lemref{numpoles}, $b_{i,d-1}\in (0,1)$ for all~$i$.
 Now for each~$i$ the term $\frac{1-b_{i,d-1}}{z-b_{i,d-1}}$ is the $z$\nobreakdash-transform of the geometric distribution with parameter $1-b_{i,d-1}$, i.e., $\Geo(1-b_{i,d-1})(t)$.

 Thus, $\ff_{0,d}(t)$ can be expressed as the convolution of~$d$ independent geometric distributions

 Moreover, since $\ff_{0,d}$ is a probability distribution over~$t$ and the convolution of probability distributions is again a probability distribution, we have $K_d=1$.
-The theorem follows. \end{proof} One should note that it follows from \cite[Theorem 1.2]{Fill2009a} that the parameters $(b_{i,d-1})_{i=0}^{d-1}$ in the geometric distributions are the eigenvalues of the underlying transition matrix.
+The theorem follows. \end{proof} It should be noted that it follows from \cite[Theorem 1.2]{Fill2009a} that the parameters $(b_{i,d-1})_{i=0}^{d-1}$ in the geometric distributions are the eigenvalues of the underlying transition matrix.